QIB-Sheffield/weasel.github.io/Scripting.md

 # Write DICOM

-A collection of method to write to DICOM files.
+A collection of methods to write to DICOM files.

 ```markdown
 dicom_object[label] = value